mobilemind/text2datauri/README.md

 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt].

 ## Release History
+0.0.20: NO FUNCTIONAL CHANGE. bump version so npmjs.com will accept new docs

 0.0.19: update license info in `package.json` to use new property and SPDX format

 0.0.18: update devDependencies and copyright info